julienchastang/Unidata-Dockerfiles/ams2016/README/README.md

     # Create RAMADDA default password
     echo ramadda.install.password=changeme! > /home/ubuntu/repository/pw.properties

-### Final Edit to `docker-compose.yml`<a id="orgheadline34"></a>
+### <a id="orgtarget4"></a> Final Edit to `docker-compose.yml`<a id="orgheadline34"></a>

 When the TDM communicates to the TDS concerning changes in data it observes with data supplied by the LDM, it will communicate via the `tdm` tomcat user.
 Edit the `docker-compose.yml` file and change the `TDM_PW` to `MeIndexer`.
 This is not as insecure as it would seem since the `tdm` user has few privileges.
 Optimally, one could change the password hash for the TDM user in the `tomcat-users.xml` file.
+Also endure `TDS_HOST` is pointing to the correct Azure Docker host (e.g., `http://unidata-server.cloudapp.net`).

 ### Pull Down Images from the DockerHub Registry<a id="orgheadline35"></a>